Embark on an epic Inca Trail adventure to Machu Picchu!

 Considered: Moderate day (getting used to the Inca Trail)

-The Vidal Expeditions team will pick you up from wherever you are staying in Cusco, Urubamba, or Ollantaytambo.
-Pickup from Cusco will be at 5:30 a.m., from Urubamba at 6:40 a.m., and if you stay in Ollantaytambo, you get to sleep in a bit with your pick up at 8:30 a.m.
+Weather: Warm and windyFor the Classic Inca Trail adventure, Vidal Expeditions team will pick you up from wherever you are staying in Cusco, Sacred Valley (Urubamba or Ollantaytambo).
+Pickup from Cusco will be at 5:30 a.m., from Urubamba at 6:40 a.m., and if you stay in Ollantaytambo, you get to sleep in a bit with your pick up at 7:30 a.m.
 At your briefing, these times will be confirmed, as they might fluctuate based on where you are staying.
 We will then drive to Km 82, arriving at about 9:30 a.m.

 Walking distance: 4.94 miles/9km (7-8 hours)